 As is commonplace at such ancient places, locals have usurped the readily available stone from the ruins to build new structures.
 But oddly, most of these buildings weren’t even being used.

 The entire area is centered around a tall mound in the middle – even much bigger than the mound of Harran.
-But more on it later.
+But more on that later.
 The next place to visit at Soğmatar is the large stone outcrop on the other side.

 Though hardly evident from the bottom, this outcrop served as Soğmatar’s main place for religious rites.
 As you climb up. you’ll spot additional rock-cut chambers, though these were completely blocked off during my visit.